geonetwork/doc/source/install-guide/customizing-data-directory.rst

 Advanced data directory configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-All sub-directories could be configured separately using java system property.
+All sub-directories could be configured separately using Java system property.
 For example, to put index directory in a custom location use:

  - <webappName>.lucene.dir and if not set using: